HW-Wright/portfolio-project-2/README.md

 - If changes are made int he original repository you will be informed and have the option to copy changes.
 ## Credits
 - Button event listener: The basic code structure is borrowed from the Love Running walkthrough project.
+- The background images used in the CSS are taken from Unsplash.com.
 ##
 - Brian Macharia, my Code Institue mentor.
 The student support systems at Code Institute.